Sign up to our Newsletter

 When Should You Take the MPRE?

 Most students take the MPRE in March or August between their 2L and 3L years.
-This is because most students will have completed their Professional Responsibility course right before taking the MPRE!
+Before taking the MPRE, most students will have completed their Professional Responsibility course.

-It’s a good idea to take the MPRE as close as you can to when you finish your PR course.
-Don’t take it before you’ve taken PR!
+It’s a good idea to take the MPRE as close as possible to the end of your PR course.
+Don’t take it before you’ve taken PR.

 Topics Tested on the MPRE

-The MPRE tests you on your knowledge related to the laws surrounding the professional conduct of lawyers and judges.
-You’ll need to know disciplinary rules of conduct according to the ABA as well as principles and rules regarding law discipline.
+The MPRE tests your knowledge of the laws surrounding the professional conduct of lawyers and judges.
+You’ll need to know the disciplinary rules of conduct according to the ABA and principles and rules regarding law discipline.

 The NCBE provides a subject matter outline for the MPRE, which contains the following topics: